 Experience an era of art and science

 Rembrandt in fact lived in the same district as the Pilgrim Fathers, in the area surrounding the iconic Pieterskerk – a late-Gothic church dedicated to Saint Peter, and the final resting place of famous scientists and dignitaries, including Rembrandt’s prolific contemporary genre painter Jan Steen.
 Steen, Rembrandt and other Dutch Masters like Jan Lievens and Jan van Goyen, thrived in and drew inspiration from Leiden, and together created a body of work that left its mark on both the city and the world.
 Rembrandt’s career had an early start in his home city, where he produced more than 40 paintings.
 Some of these, including ‘Brillenverkoper’ (‘The Spectacles Salesman’, 1624) and a self-portrait (1626) are owned by Museum De Lakenhal, along with many drawings and etchings.
-The museum, located in a former guild hall for cloth merchants, is under renovation until the spring of 2019.
+The museum is located in a former guild hall for cloth merchants.

 Walking through Leiden today you’ll see thousands of monuments from, and mementos dedicated to, that time.
 The city is home to over 3,000 statues and monuments, and is remarkable in how well it has preserved the spirit of the Golden Age.